 - Research Innovator Awards:

-- Initial focus will be on young investigators who need a stimulus to jump start project or take it to the next level.
+- The initial focus will be on young investigators who need a stimulus to jumpstart the project or take it to the next level.

 - Up to two cycles of support.